MattOzuna/Twitter-Clone/READme.md

 ## Setup

-To get this application running, make sure you do the following in the Terminal while in /playlist-app:
+To get this application running, make sure you do the following in the Terminal:

 1. `python3 -m venv venv`
 2. `source venv/bin/activate`